-The application of basic ecological principles to the design of buildings, landscapes, communities, and cities.
-Emphasis is placed on real situations in the local environment.
+The application of basic sustainability principles to multiple design scales, including consumer products, buildings, communities, and landscapes.
+Emphasis is placed on the campus and its surrounding community as a living laboratory for design experimentation.

 ENST 234.
 Human Ecology.
 1 Credit.